creemama/run-non-root/README.md

   -d, --debug             Output debug information; using --quiet does not
                           silence debug output.
   -f, --group GROUP_NAME  The group name to use when executing the command; the
-                          default is nonroot; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_GROUP_NAME
+                          default group name is USERNAME or nonroot; this option is ignored if we are already running as a non-root user or if the GID already exists; this option overrides the RUN_NON_ROOT_GROUP_NAME
                           environment variable.
   -g, --gid GID           The group ID to use when executing the command; the
-                          default is the first unused group ID strictly less than 1000; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_GID environment
+                          default GID is UID or a new ID determined by groupadd; this option is ignored if we are already running as a non-root user; this option overrides the RUN_NON_ROOT_GID environment variable.
-                          variable.
   -h, --help              Output this help message and exit.
   -q, --quiet             Do not output "Running ( COMMAND ) as USER_INFO ..."
                           or warnings; this option does not silence --debug output.
   -t, --user USERNAME     The username to use when executing the command; the
-                          default is nonroot; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_USERNAME
+                          default is nonroot; this option is ignored if we are already running as a non-root user or if the UID already exists; this option overrides the
-                          environment variable.
+                          RUN_NON_ROOT_USERNAME environment variable.
   -u, --uid UID           The user ID to use when executing the command; the
-                          default is the first unused user ID strictly less than 1000; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_UID environment
+                          default UID is GID or a new ID determined by useraddd; this option is ignored if we are already running as a non-root user; this option overrides the RUN_NON_ROOT_UID environment variable.
-                          variable.

 Environment Variables:
   RUN_NON_ROOT_COMMAND    The command to execute if a command is not given; the